kortina/oakland-film-club-OLD/_posts/2018-11-20-film-club-10-spirited-away.md

 at the same time.
 It's almost like he has the eyes and imagination of a child, and he can take us with him on his fantastic journeys of the imagination.

+> Isn't it fun to see things that way?